Updated 05-X-2009

 The Fluorescent Lamp

 The convenience and popularity of the linear fluorescent lamp is underscored by the fact that it accounts for a greater amount of light produced on our planet than any other light source.
-It had achieved this position of dominance by the 1970s and it is estimated that today it accounts for about 80% of the world's artificial light.
-It can be manufactured in almost any shade of white as well as in coloured versions.
-It offers a low system cost, the lifetime is very long, it is fully dimmable and easy to use, and above all it achieves very high luminous efficacies to yield a low cost of operation.
-The large area of the tube results in a low surface luminance, and it is especially well suited to the efficient and glare-free general illumination of large areas.
-In 1980 its position was further strengthened by the introduction, in Europe, of the compact fluorescent lamp.
-Figure 1 illustrates the construction of a typical fluorescent tube.
+It achieved this position of dominance by the 1970s and it is estimated that today it accounts for about 80% of the world's artificial light.
+It can be manufactured in almost any shade of white as well as coloured versions.
+It offers a low system cost, the lifetime is very long, it is fully dimmable and easy to use, and above all it achieves high luminous efficacies to yield a low cost of operation.
+The large area of the tube results in a low surface luminance, and it is especially well suited to the efficient and glare-free general illumination of large spaces.
+In 1980 its position was further strengthened by the introduction of the compact fluorescent lamp.
+Figure F1 illustrates the construction of a typical fluorescent tube.

-Figure 1 - Construction of the Fluorescent Lamp
+Figure F1 - Construction of the Fluorescent Lamp

 Lamp Construction

 The fluorescent tube is essentially a low pressure mercury discharge lamp.
-At either end of the tube is an electrode coil, whose purpose is to inject a flow of electrons into the discharge space.
-Also known as the cathode, it is made from tungsten wire on account of its high melting point, and is coated with a trimetallic oxide layer which increases its electron-emission efficiency.
+At either end of the tube is an electrode coil, also known as the cathode, whose purpose is to inject a flow of electrons into the discharge space.
+On account of its high operating temperature it is made from coiled tungsten wire, and is coated with various refractory oxides which increase its electron-emission efficiency.
 During life the electrode disintegrates and leads to blackening of the tube ends.
 To minimise the severity of blackening it is surrounded by a metallic shield.
 This shield also serves to reduce the visible 100Hz flicker which appears in the vicinity of the electrodes when operated at ordinary mains frequencies.
-The whole electrode assembly is mounted onto a glass stem assembly, the rim of which is fused to the end of the glass discharge tube to produce a sealed vessel.
-Via a small glass tube which pierces the stem, the lamp is dosed with a small quantity of mercury and filled to low pressure with an inert gas, typically argon and/or krypton.
+The whole electrode assembly is mounted onto a glass stem assembly, the rim of which is fused to the end of the discharge tube to produce a sealed vessel.
+Via a narrow glass tube which pierces the stem, the lamp is dosed with a small quantity of mercury and filled to low pressure with an inert gas, typically argon or argon mixed with neon, krypton or xenon.
 In combination with the tube length and diameter, the choice of gas filling determines the lamp’s electrical properties.
 A phosphor coating is applied to the internal surface and a metal cap at either end provides the electrical and mechanical connection with the luminaire.
 The outer surface of the glass is often coated with an invisible silicone wax which breaks up films of moisture on lamps employed in humid environments.
-Although invisible, this feature is of paramount importance in ensuring reliable lamp starting.
+Although invisible, this feature is of paramount importance in ensuring reliable starting.

 Advantages Disadvantages